jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     |ms_series_load_png|

 #.
 Click on the first series in the left panel.
 This will display the series
-    location and contents Series Info sub-panel.
-Verify that the files contained in the series are what you expect.
-In this case, make sure that each file corresponds to series 1 (has _0001 for the series number) and that the file number is sequentially incrementing from 1 to 40 (ends with _00001.dat to _00040.dat).
+    location and contents in the Series Info sub-panel.
+Verify that the profiles contained in the series are what you expect.
+In this case, make sure that each profile corresponds to series 1 (has _0001 for the series number) and that the profile number is sequentially incrementing from 1 to 40 (ends with _00001.dat to _00040.dat).
 Also verify that the data directory is correct.

-    *   Note: The files are not yet loaded into RAW.
-Because that can take some time, due to the large number of files involved, you have a chance to check and make sure you're loading what you want first.
+    *   Note: The profiles are not yet loaded into RAW.
+Because that can take some time, due to the large number of profiles involved, you have a chance to check and make sure you're loading what you want first.

     *   Tip: In the left panel, you can rearrange the series order by selecting